SGBC/course/docs/nbis_annotation/practical_session/practical4_funcAnnotInterp.md

 ### Perform Blast searches from the command line on Uppmax:

-To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **course\_material/data/blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:
+To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **annotation\_course/data/blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:
 ```
-module load blast/2.6.0+
-blastp -db /path/to/blastdb -query path/to/annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8
+blastp -db ~/annotation_course/data/blastdb/uniprot_dmel/uniprot_dmel.fa -query AA.fa -outfmt 6 -out blast.out -num_threads 8
 ```
 Against the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.